jepvini/jepnvim/README.md

 + inner word (bounded by non letters): `iw`
 + inner Word (bounded by spaces): `iW`
 + etc. -> more in vim documentation

+current line is selected with `_`, which is not a standard vim alias

 what:
 - quotes: `'`